Snow White and the Madness of Truth: Reaction since the vandalism

-The situation escalated further when Israel Army Radio incorrectly reported that a "pro-Israeli" film was removed from the exhibition at the request of Syria.
-Both Thomas Nordanstad and Kristian Berg demonstrated that this allegation was false, as the documentary in question, "Map" by award-winning Israeli film maker Amit Goren, remained as part of the exhibition.
-It is believed that the erroneous rumour probably started when the display was moved from Tensta Konsthall due to some internal problems.
-During the whole time, another work by Goren, the film 119 Bullets + Three was also on display.
-The display of Goren's works is sponsored by the Israeli embassy, and the cultural attache, Lizzie Oved Scheja, stated that the exhibit had their absolute support.

 The Young Christian Democrats, the youth organisation of the Swedish Christian Democratic party, reported the artwork to the police in hope that action could be taken pursuant to Sweden's strict laws against hate speech.
-Mazel himself asked in an interview "If we Jews say that this offends us, why can't a government remove it?".
+Mazel himself asked in an interview, "If we Jews say that this offends us, why can't a government remove it?".

 Stockholms Lokaltrafik decided to remove advertising of the Making Differences exhibit that used a picture of Hanadi Jaradat; those posters were a part of C. M. V. Hausswolff's artwork "God made me do it" and had nothing to do with Feiler/Sköld installation "Snow White and the Madness of Truth."

-An e-mail protest organized by the Simon Wiesenthal Center has been directed at Prime Minister Göran Persson's office.
+An e-mail protest organized by the Simon Wiesenthal Center was directed at Prime Minister Göran Persson's office.
 By the morning of January 27, 2004, 13,603 emails had been received.

-Kristian Berg stated that "I did not hear anyone who saw the work say that it was an anti-Semitic installation, against the Jewish people or against the Israeli people, I therefore think that this work was politically hijacked – the interpretation that Ambassador Mazel gave it was very narrow and very political."
+Kristian Berg stated, "I did not hear anyone who saw the work say that it was an anti-Semitic installation, against the Jewish people or against the Israeli people, I therefore think that this work was politically hijacked — the interpretation that Ambassador Mazel gave it was very narrow and very political."